 Friends, meet my new favorite lightning fast dish.
 This Sweet Potato Mac and Cheese requires just 5 simple ingredients, zero prep work, and is just the yummiest pasta recipe!

-sweet potato mac and cheese in bowls.
+sweet potato mac and cheese in bowls on counter.

 I am always looking for easy and delicious ways to incorporate more vegetables into my family’s meals and this recipe is one that we’ve all been loving lately.
-It comes together in less than 15 minutes, is incredibly creamy, and tastes so darn good.

 The best part might just be that you don’t even need a blender.
 Everything just gets stirred together in the pot!